oojeabulu20/AAF/week09-Mongoose/readme.md

 };
 ```

-Notice how these functions abstract away from the actual REST method used in the request.
+Notice how these functions abstract away from the actual HTTP method used in the request.
 This is handled by the router.
 Let’s now implement some of those functions.

 This is the code to create and save a new Animal in the database: